Gabapentin - Neurontin

 What is it?

 Gabapentin is a medication used to treat some types of pain, as well as anxiety issues.
-It can provide relaxation and reduction of stress for sudden scary events such as vet visits.
-It works by reducing the amount of chemical signalling in the brain from multiple neurotransmitters.
+It can help to reduce anxiety, pain and seizures.
+It works by reducing the amount of chemical signalling in the brain from multiple neurotransmitters, by emulating a neurotransmitter called GABA.

 How is it used?